Opus card: Card types

 The Opus system is card-based and not account-based.
 This allows fare control systems on buses or stations to operate without a live internet connection.

 Reloadable Opus card

 Durable plastic reloadable cards can hold up to four types of fares simultaneously and can be reloaded as long as its valid.
 In general, a new Opus card costs CAD$6.
 They can last up to seven years but, depending on the type, can expire after as little as one year.
-Reduced fares (e.g. children, students or seniors) will require you to have a designated OPUS card with photo ID printed on it that cost more.
+Reduced fares (e.g. children, students or seniors) will require a designated OPUS card with photo ID printed on it that costs more.

 When the ARTM introduced new fare zones in Greater Montreal in 2023, technical constraints prevented fares covering different zones from appearing on the same physical Opus card.
 The ARTM now sells designated All Modes AB, ABC, ABCD cards.

 Paper cards

 Certain limited-use fares can be purchased on cardboard smartcards called L'Occasionnelle in Greater Montreal and Occasionnelle in Quebec City area.
 They can hold bundles of tickets but are single-use and cannot be reloaded.

 The STM still supports the magnetic stripe cards for single fares or transfers from buses.
 These cards can be used anywhere in Zone A, but must be validated and stamped with a date and time in an STM bus or metro before using on another agency's network in the zone.